Shangshan2021/RESEPT/source/About.md

 ### RESEPT ’s features

-- Converted spatial transcriptomics data as an RGB image describing various spatial contexts together with expression abundance faithfully
+- Converts spatial transcriptomics data as an RGB image describing various spatial contexts together with expression abundance faithfully
-- Predicted spatial cell types on the RGB image
+- Predicts spatial cell types on the RGB image
-- Integrated RNA velocity into image training
+- Integrats RNA velocity into image training
-- Recognized the spatial pattern and detected the corresponding active functional regions with a defined panel of gene sets
+- Recognizes the spatial pattern and detects the corresponding active functional regions with a defined panel of gene sets

 ### Built With